Qiksar/crudio/README.md

 # Build a Rich Demo From Github

+## Where to find the code and NPM package

+Click here to find the Github project: [Github](https://github.com/Qiksar/crudio)

+Click here to find the latest published package: [NPM](https://www.npmjs.com/package/@qiksar/crudio)

+## Step by Step Instructions
 These instructions will help you to build a completely functional demo, with quite a complex data model, so you can explore specific things that Crudio does in terms of creating and connecting database rows in relationships.

 Ensure `docker` is installed, and then run this command to run a complete demonstration environment which includes, Postgres and Hasura GraphQL, where the database is populated with great looking data, and Hasura is ready, with two simple clicks (track tables and track relationships).
 There are even some example GraphQL queries below:

+## Execute the initialisation Script from Github
 ```
 wget -O - https://raw.githubusercontent.com/qiksar/crudio/main/tools/init.sh | bash
 ```